sendlab-uga/sendlab-uga.github.io/index.md

 ## Welcome to the SEND Lab

-The **Stress, Environment, and Neurodevelopment (SEND) Lab**, directed by **Dr. Ashley Sanders** in the Department of Psychology at the University of Georgia, studies how socioeconomic disadvantage, adversity, and the social environment shape brain and behavioral development across childhood and adolescence.
+The **Stress, Environment, and Neurodevelopment (SEND) Lab**, directed by **Dr. Ashley Sanders** in the Department of Psychology at the University of Georgia, studies how stressors associated with socioeconomic disadvantage shape brain and cognitive development across childhood and adolescence.

-We use task-based and resting-state fMRI, DTI, structural MRI, and biological markers (inflammatory and epigenetic) alongside large longitudinal datasets — including our own cohorts and the ABCD Study — to understand these pathways.
+We use task-based and resting-state fMRI, DTI, structural MRI, and biological markers (inflammatory) alongside large longitudinal datasets — including our own cohorts and large, publically available ones — to understand these pathways.

 - [Our research](/research/)
 - [Meet the team](/people/)